TheophilusM/DockerAndKubernetes/README.md

         - _redis_
         - _ubuntu_
         - _mysql_
-    - docker utilize catching when building an image
+    - docker utilize caching when building an image
+    - image size
+        - using **alpine** - small, simple and secure
 * Container
     - a running instance of an image
     - using a container running